Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Special actions (brushing/zooming/filtering/gesturing) that use custom or complex DX controls have no UI alternative.
-All complex DX controls must also be exposed for access by alternative UI controls.
-These controls must be clear and easy to use with a keyboard and screen reader.
+__Description__: Special actions (brushing/zooming/filtering/gesturing) that use custom or complex chart controls must have a standard UI alternative available.
+These controls must be clear and easy to use with a keyboard, screen reader, and touch device.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html](https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html)